Skip to main content

 The blurb on our MeetUp group reads, "We are a group of women who meet to access our own internal guidance system through Intentional Creativity®, a process which incorporates writing, visioning, sketching and painting to help us each develop a deeper sense of self awareness.

-Event hosts are graduates of Color of Woman, Motherboard or RT Guide programs, and certified by visionary artist and founder Shiloh Sophia. or students in one of these training.
-Occasionally we will have a guest host from another mindful creative practice.
+Event hosts are graduates of Color of Woman, Motherboard or RT Guide programs, and occasionally we will have a guest host from another mindful creative practice.

 • What stories/beliefs run my life/influence my decisions?